 Questions about the role – terms and conditions

 The CSP, BMA and RCGP recommend that to support the development of an integrated MSK pathway, FCPs are employed within existing NHS MSK services such as the local community provider.
 This ensures access to professional and peer support, integration of services across the pathway and increased flexibility for provision of the service.

 FCPS can also be employed by an independent provider, directly employed within primary care or be self-employed.
 You should be clear who your employer will be and how this might affect different aspects of the role, detailed below.

 What pay band is the FCP role being advertised at?

 FCP roles should be recruited at Agenda for Change Band 7/8a or equivalent.
-Standardised job descriptions that demonstrate the differences between the roles are available here.
+See the standardised job descriptions that demonstrate the differences between the roles.